Ranazia943/Dailytask_Profit/README.md

-# Gold Mine Investment App
+# Daily Task Profit - MERN Platform

-A fully-featured **MERN** (MongoDB, Express, React, Node.js) based investment application that allows users to invest, track daily earnings, and participate in an affiliate system.
-This app includes both **User** and **Admin Panels**, automatic earnings calculation, plan requests, and weekly withdrawal requests.
-It also supports an **affiliate system** where users can refer others to earn commissions.
+**Daily Task Profit** is a full-stack **MERN** (MongoDB, Express, React, Node.js) platform that allows users to earn by completing daily tasks.
+It includes an affiliate program, purchasable plans for enhanced earnings, and an admin panel to manage users, tasks, and earnings.

 ## 🚀 Features

 ### For Users:
+- **Task Completion:** Users can complete daily tasks to earn money.
-- **User Dashboard:** View daily earnings, investment plans, and referral status.
+- **Earnings Overview:** View current earnings, completed tasks, and pending tasks.
-- **Investment Plans:** Users can choose and request different investment plans with various return rates.
-- **Automatic Daily Earnings:** Users' accounts are updated daily with their earnings based on the investment plan.
-- **Withdrawal Requests:** Users can request a withdrawal once per week.
-- **Referral System:** If **User 1** refers **User 2**, **User 1** earns a **5% one-time commission** from **User 2's plan** purchase.
+- **Affiliate Program:** Invite others to join the platform using referral links and earn a commission on their earnings.
+- **Purchasable Plans:** Upgrade your account with premium plans to unlock higher earnings and more tasks.
-- **Email Notifications:** Get updates on plan status, earnings, and withdrawals via email.
+- **Email Notifications:** Receive alerts for task status, earnings updates, and withdrawals.

 ### For Admins:
-- **Admin Dashboard:** Manage user accounts, approve or reject plan requests, and view earnings across all users.
+- **Admin Panel:** Manage all users, track earnings, approve or reject tasks, and handle plan upgrades.
-- **Approve/Reject Investment Plans:** Admin can approve or reject a user’s investment plan request.
-- **Track User Earnings:** Admin can view all daily earnings and track weekly withdrawals.
+- **User Management:** View, activate, deactivate, and update user accounts.
+- **Task Management:** Add, update, or remove tasks available for users to complete.
+- **Earnings Tracking:** View daily earnings reports for users and manage withdrawal requests.
-- **Manage Affiliate Earnings:** Admin can see and manage affiliate commissions earned by referrers.
+- **Affiliate Earnings:** Track and manage commissions earned by referrers.

 ## 🛠️ Technologies Used